seyedrazavi/blog.srazavi.com/_posts/2020-04-15-are-our-minds-socially-extended.markdown

 comments: true
 lang: en_GB
 ---
 The extended mind thesis argues that at least some cognition happens outside the brain.
-A proposal by Eros Moreira de Carvalho proposes that social actions constitute some mental processes.
+Eros Moreira de Carvalho proposes that social actions constitute some mental processes.
 In this post, I'll examine the argument for _the socially extended mind thesis_ (SEMT).
 I'll do this by way of first presenting its foundations: the extended mind thesis and Gibson's affordances.

 ## The Extended Mind Thesis (EMT)